A trademark is a name used by someone to promote

 it's inception in 1993 and other trade mark applications

-are pending.
+that may be pending.
 General information on how

 to register a mark may be obtained from the Patent

 Office on 01633 814000 or via their website: www.patent.gov.uk